JohnboyJovi/study-framework-wiki/Randomization.md

 # Study Setup

 * ``PhasesToOrderRandomize`` can be used to specify phase names of phases which should be randomized in order between participants.
 So if a study has the phases ``Warmup``, ``Phase1``, ``Break``, ``Phase2`` and ``PhasesToOrderRandomize = { Phase1, Phase2}`` is given.
 Then participants will alternately see orders ``Warmup``, ``Phase1``, ``Break``, ``Phase2`` and ``Warmup``, ``Phase2``, ``Break``, ``Phase1``.
 * ``ConditionSortingCallback()``: this is a function in the ``ASFStudySetup`` class, that in its default implementation does nothing.
 It can be overridden in C++ (currently blueprints are not supported for this, since that complicated matters a lot).
-The function receives an ``TArray<USFCondition*>`` and should return a reordered version of this.
+The function receives an ``TArray<USFCondition*>`` (containing the order of condition as created by all specification possibilities mentioned above) and should return a reordered version of this.
 You can simply change the order of all of these conditions.
 However, removing or adding entries can have *undefined behavior*!

 # Number of Participants